 Myocardial infarction is the main cause of death in industrialized countries.
 Recent clinical studies have shown that omega 3 fatty acids protect the proper functioning of the heart at many levels, both to prevent the development of cardiovascular diseases, as well as for the treatment and recovery of this type of pathologies:

-- They reduce blood clotting and the risk of suffering a thrombosis
+- Reducing blood clotting and the risk of suffering a thrombosis

-- They improve the functioning of the blood flow
+- Improving the functioning of the blood flow

 Omega 3 fatty acids prevent the onset of cardiovascular diseases